steven-pearson/odatacpp-client/README.md

 After successfully building the libraries, you can run the functional and end-to-end tests via the terminal.

-    cd odatacpp_client/output
+    cd odatacpp-client/output
     ./test_runner *tests*

 Please ignore the failed tests as they are already known to us and will be fixed in the future releases.

 ### Building for iOS

-Complete on Building on OS X. Return to the root folder of odatacpp_client, run following commands.
+Complete on Building on OS X. Return to the root folder of odatacpp-client, run following commands.

     cd lib/casablanca/Build_iOS